dublx/widget-sdk/doc/widget-api-frontend.md

 example.

 ##### `widget.field.type: string`
+Holds the type of the field the widget is attached to.
-Gives the field type of the widget.
+The field type can be one of the many described [here](https://www.contentful.com/developers/docs/references/content-management-api/#/reference/content-types).

 ## `widget.entry`